Buster Edwards

 Ronald Christopher "Buster" Edwards (27 January 1931 – 28 November 1994) was a British criminal who was a member of the gang that committed the 1963 Great Train Robbery.
 He had also been a boxer, and owned a nightclub and a flower shop.

 Early life

-Edwards was born in Lambeth, the son of a barman.
+Ronald Christopher Edwards was born on 27 January 1931 in Lambeth, the son of a barman.
 After leaving school, he worked in a sausage factory, where he began his criminal career by stealing meat to sell on the post-war black market.
 During his national service in the RAF, he was detained for stealing cigarettes.
 When he returned to south London, he ran a drinking club and became a professional criminal.

 He was involved in the theft of £62,000 (£ today) from Comet House, the headquarters of British Overseas Airways Corporation at Heathrow Airport, in 1962.
 Many of the gang were captured, but Edwards escaped arrest.
 Many from the same gang were involved in the Great Train Robbery in August 1963.